 In no particular order, here are the top smartphone picks for business use and business users.

-You'll be in good hands if you opt to give your employees the Samsung Galaxy S7 Edge, TechRadar's current 'best phone in the world'.
+You'll be in good hands if you opt to give your employees the Samsung Galaxy S8 Edge, one of TechRadar's top choices for the best smartphone in the world.

-Read the full review: Samsung Galaxy S7 Edge
+Read the full review: Samsung Galaxy S8 Plus

 2. OnePlus 5